Belgian League of Human Rights

 Born in 1901, the League of Human Rights is a non-profit organization recognized continuing education, independent, pluralistic and interdisciplinary organization.
 It is a movement in which everyone feels concerned and acts with respect for the dignity of all.

-LDH works on subjects such as: youth, prisoners' rights, access to justice, economic and social rights, foreign affairs, psychiatry, equal opportunities and diversity.
+LDH works on subjects such as: youth, prisoners' rights, migrant and refugees situation and rights, access to justice, economic, social and cultural rights, psychiatric patient's rights, equal opportunities, privacy and diversity.

-In Brussels, Charleroi, Huy, La Louviere, Liege, Mons, Namur, Tournai and Verviers, the locals provide visibility, proximity and dynamism of the League to the population.
+In Charleroi, La Louviere, Namur, Mouscron and Verviers, the locals provide visibility, proximity and dynamism of the League to the population.
 LDH is a member of the International Federation for Human of Human Rights (FIDH), a non-governmental organization with 155 leagues worldwide.